SupRMinecraftien/Faux/README.md

-# Faux
+# Super Hoes
-The "Faux" spigot plugin is a plugin made for planting in 3*3 zone.
+The Super Hoes spigot plugin is a plugin made for planting in 3*3 zone.